dulimarta/spherical-easel/docs/design/index.md

 <<< @/src/eventHandlers/PointHandler.ts#linkNoduleSENodule

+### Naming Convention

-Naming Convention: For any variable in a plottables class the must be set before the plottable can be properly rendered, the private version of it starts with an underscore and the setter/getter version has the same name with out the underscore.
+For any variable in a plottables class the must be set before the plottable can be properly rendered, the private version of it starts with an underscore and the setter/getter version has the same name with out the underscore.
 If the variable is a vector of some type the last word of the name is Vector.

 ## Layers